ruiking04/RoCA/README.md

-# COCA+: Robust Contrastive One-class Time Series Anomaly Detection with Contaminated Data
+# RoCA: Robust Contrastive One-class Time Series Anomaly Detection with Contaminated Data
-This repository provides the implementation of the _COCA+: Robust Contrastive One-class Time Series Anomaly Detection with Contaminated Data_ method, called _COCA+_ below.
+This repository provides the implementation of the _RoCA: Robust Contrastive One-class Time Series Anomaly Detection with Contaminated Data_ method, called _RoCA_ below.

 ## Abstract
 > The accumulation of time-series signals and the absence of labels make time-series Anomaly Detection (AD) a self-supervised